JoaoM10/senkan-server/README.md

 ## Usage

-Run this command in the main directory of the server:
+Run this commands in the main directory of the server:
 ```
+$ npm update
 $ node senkan <port>
 ```